MlleIlona/pyngsild_extra_doc/README.md

 Run, print your agent and congratulations !
 You have created your first agent !

-# Handle the pyngsild errors
+# Handle the NGSI-LD errors
 When you have pyngsild bugs you can refer to the common errors right [here](https://ngsildclient.readthedocs.io/en/latest/client.html#mapping-to-ngsi-ld-api-errors).